mojofunk/alta-doc/LIBMOJO-DOC.md

 ## Core

-The core directory contains headers that are necessary for all mojules.
+The core library contains headers that are necessary for all mojules.
 This will be visibility macros.

 ## Type System